-December 2007
+February 2007

-I. Introduction
+I. INTRODUCTION

-The United Nations Commission on International Trade Law (UNCITRAL) agreed to give priority to the revision of its arbitration rules in July 2006.
-The UNCITRAL Arbitration Rules have been in force since their adoption by UNCITRAL and the United Nations General Assembly in 1976.
+The United Nations Commission on International Trade Law (UNCITRAL) agreed to give priority to the revision of its arbitration rules in July 2006.1 The UNCITRAL Arbitration Rules have been in force since their adoption by UNCITRAL and the United Nations General Assembly in 1976.
 Over the last 30 years, the UNCITRAL Rules have inspired domestic legislation on arbitration and have been successfully used to resolve numerous private commercial disputes.
 More recently, they are increasingly being used in ways that were not anticipated by their drafters, for example in arbitrations pursuant to Bilateral Investment Treaties (BITs) that involve challenges to measures adopted by States in their sovereign capacity.
-In the current revision process, UNCITRAL faces the task of further strengthening its rules for commercial arbitrations while also accommodating the public dimensions involved in arbitrations brought by a foreign investor against a State under the terms of a treaty ("investor-State arbitrations").
+In the current revision process, UNCITRAL faces the task of further strengthening its rules for commercial arbitrations while also accommodating the public dimensions involved in arbitrations that involve a State as a party ("State arbitrations").

-Over the past two decades, the use of the UNCITRAL Arbitration Rules to resolve investor-State disputes has been one of the major developments in the arbitration landscape.
+Over the past two decades, the use of the UNCITRAL Arbitration Rules to resolve investment disputes brought by private investors against States has been one of the major developments in the arbitration landscape.
 It is likely today that the UNCITRAL Rules are the second most widely used rules for resolving such disputes (the first being the rules of the International Centre for Settlement of Investment Disputes (ICSID)).
 This development has resulted primarily from the proliferation of BITs and other investment treaties, many of which allow private investors to bring arbitral claims against host States and to choose the UNCITRAL Rules as the basis for these investor-State arbitrations.

-There are now more than 2500 BITs, as well as a number of other trade agreements containing investor protection provisions.
-These agreements have spawned over 250 known investor-State arbitrations so far (over 200 of which were launched in the last five years), and their numbers continue to rise.2 It is estimated that about 30% of these cases have used the UNCITRAL Rules.3 In addition, UNCITRAL Rules are regularly used for investor-State arbitrations under contractual agreements.
+There are now more than 2400 BITs, as well as a number of other trade agreements containing investor protection provisions.
+These agreements have spawned over 240 known investor-State arbitrations so far (over 200 of which were launched in the last five years), and their numbers continue to rise.2 It is estimated that about 30% of these cases have used the UNCITRAL Rules.3 In addition, UNCITRAL Rules are regularly used for State arbitrations under contractual agreements.
 All of this means that the UNCITRAL Rules are an important part of public international law.

-CIEL's and IISD's focus on the UNCITRAL Rules' revision process is limited to arbitrations brought by an investor against a State under the terms of a treaty; and our specific interest is on improving the rules on public notice of the proceedings, access to documents, open hearings, and amicus curiae briefs in respect of such arbitrations.
-This focus stems from the fact that investor-State arbitrations virtually always implicate the public interest in ways that private commercial arbitrations typically do not.
-This fundamental difference between investor-State arbitrations and commercial arbitrations has direct implications for the conduct of the arbitration, and the UNCITRAL Rules can easily address this difference by introducing language to four provisions, namely articles 3, 15, 25 and 32.
+CIEL's and IISD's interest in the UNCITRAL Rules' revision process is limited to State arbitrations; and our specific focus is on improving the rules on public notice of the proceedings, access to documents, open hearings, and amicus curiae briefs in respect of such arbitrations.
+This focus stems from the fact that State arbitrations virtually always implicate the public interest in ways that private commercial arbitrations typically do not.
+This fundamental difference between State arbitrations and commercial arbitrations has direct implications for the conduct of the arbitration, and the UNCITRAL Rules can easily address this difference by introducing language to four provisions, namely articles 3, 15, 25 and 32.

-This paper begins by explaining the public interest difference between investor-State arbitrations and private commercial arbitrations.
-It then discusses how the UNCITRAL Rules
+This paper begins by explaining the public interest difference between State arbitrations and private commercial arbitrations.
+It then discusses how the UNCITRAL Rules can address this difference, whilst further strengthening the significant contribution of the UNCITRAL Rules to the resolution of commercial disputes and the development of economic relations.
+It